kimdoh/id_proto/day1.md

 When web browsers type in a domain name, DNS services convert that domain name into an IP address, and the computer's request is routed to the server associated with that address.
 Depending on the content and settings on the server, the server then performs actions and returns results to the requesting machine.

-Servers are no different from the computer that we use every day, except that they are often `headless`, and lack any kind of display or input.
-Instead, they sit in stacks of hundreds of identical machines in air conditioned `datacenters` in locations where real estate is cheap.
-Each physical machine can also be partitioned into several virtual machines, so that many users can use the resources of each server and determine their own configurations
+Servers are no different from the computers that we use every day, except that they are often `headless`, and lack any kind of display or input.
+Instead, they sit in stacks of hundreds of identical machines in air conditioned `datacenters` in locations where real estate is cheap and internet access is fast.
+Each physical machine can also be partitioned into several virtual machines, so that many users can use the resources of each server and determine their own configurations.

 ![datacenter](http://datacenterfrontier.com/wp-content/uploads/2015/09/amazon-dc-hamilton.jpg)